joreilly86/whisper_2.0/scripts/processing_prompt.md

-If roles of speakers are clear (e.g., KP vs CCI, structural vs geotech), annotate accordingly.
+If roles of speakers are clear (e.g., {COMPANY_SHORTHAND} vs other companies, structural vs geotech), annotate accordingly.